-We are attempting to see if there is a correlation between dipole polarizability of $C{60}$ and $C{70}$ fullerenes and the relative cross section.
-That is, we hope to observe trends similar to those found in figure 1 [3].
+We are attempting to see if there is a correlation between dipole polarizability of C{60} and C{70} fullerenes and the relative cross section.
+That is, we hope to observe trend similar to those shown in Figure 1 [3], with a significantly larger value for polarizability for C{70} than the polarizability from C{60} .

 We are also interested in how the polarizability changes when approximate electronic excitation is accounted for, as well as the dynamics of the structure.

-When carbon materials collide, there are six main collision paths that we are considering, as shown in figure 2: (A) nonreactive elastic scattering, (B) dimerization/polymerization, (C) collision-induced internal reorganization/inelastic scattering, (D) partial coalescence, (E) full coalescence, and (F) fragmentation [4].
+When carbon materials collide, there are six main collision paths that we are considering, as shown in Figure 2: (a) nonreactive elastic scattering, (b)(b) dimerization/polymerization, (c) collision-induced internal reorganization/inelastic scattering, (d) partial coalescence, (e) full coalescence, and (f) fragmentation [4].
+We are simulating controlled collisions of carbon material in which we manipulate certain variables in order to determine what conditions will make these carbon structures most inclined towards fusion.